Heuristic Runtime Discovery

 The source field indicates how the component was discovered:

-synthetic: Auto-created from namespace grouping in runtime modetopic: Created from topic-only namespace (no running nodes)manifest: Explicitly defined in manifest file (see Manifest-Based Discovery)
+runtime: Auto-created from host system informationmanifest: Explicitly defined in manifest file (see Manifest-Based Discovery)

 Migrating to Manifest Discovery